San Diego Public Library Central Library38 Votes Currently Closed

 This gigantic modernist building with postmodernism touches, completed in 2013, is a delight to everyone.
 Photographers cannot get enough of it.
 Booklovers fairly swoon at spotting all the cute little reading corners.
 Baseball lovers will find the world's second largest collection of baseball memorabilia.
 And it's also the only public library in the USA to house a charter school, which you'll find up on the sixth and seventh floors.
 The library also has a collection of sculptures, a gift from acclaimed sculptor Donal Hord.
 Make sure to visit the lovely outdoor garden courtyard, where there is a cafe.

-San Diego Public Library Central Library Information
+San Diego Public Library Central Library Travel Tips

 - Disabled accessible.